Independence Day (1996 film): Television broadcast

-Twentieth-anniversary release
+Re-release

 The film had both its twentieth anniversary and premiere at a special live-orchestral screening performance at the Royal Albert Hall on September 22, 2016.
 The Royal Philharmonic Orchestra, conducted by the original orchestrator Nicholas Dodd, performed the score live during the film, and the film's composer, David Arnold, was a presenter at the event.

 Reception

 Box office

-Independence Day was the highest-grossing film of 1996, surpassing Twister and Mission: Impossible.
+Independence Day was the highest-grossing film of 1996, surpassing both Twister and Mission: Impossible.
 The film had its preview screenings on July 2, 1996, grossing $11.1 million from 2,433 theaters.
 At that point, it had the biggest pre-opening of any film, breaking the six-year record held by Die Hard 2.
 The next day on July 3, the film officially opened to the public with $17.4 million.
 During its second day of release, it earned $17.3 million, which made it the highest Thursday gross, holding this record for six years until it was taken by Star Wars: Episode II – Attack of the Clones in 2002.
-It earned $104.3 million in its opening week, including $96.1 million during its five-day holiday opening, and $50.2 million during its opening weekend.
-Independence Day stayed in the number-one spot for three consecutive weeks before being displaced by A Time to Kill.
+This was also the highest non-sequel Thursday gross, which would last until the opening of Transformers in 2007.
+Independence Day earned $104.3 million in its opening week, including $96.1 million during its five-day holiday opening, and $50.2 million during its opening weekend.
+The film stayed in the number-one spot for three consecutive weeks before being displaced by A Time to Kill.
 Moreover, it beat Terminator 2: Judgment Day's record for largest five-day Wednesday gross of any film, as well as the biggest July opening weekend.
-The combined total for the five-day Wednesday opening increased to $190 million, dethroning the $158.6 million record held by Toy Story.
+The combined total for the five-day Wednesday opening with ticket sales increased to $190 million, dethroning the $158.6 million record formerly held by Toy Story.
 In addition, the film had the second-highest opening weekend of any movie, behind Batman Forever.
 All three figures broke records set by Jurassic Park three years earlier, whose successor, The Lost World: Jurassic Park, claimed all three records when it was released in 1997.
 That same year, Men in Black surpassed Independence Day for highest July opening weekend and largest three-day Fourth of July opening weekend.
 Despite this, the film would continue to hold the record for having the highest five-day Fourth of July Wednesday opening until Men in Black II in 2002.